Sorry, you need to enable JavaScript to visit this website.

 Characteristics of youth volunteering

-The Youth Report 2015 shows main trends in youth volunteering and characteristics of young people participating in national volunteering in Luxembourg.
+The Youth Report 2015 shows main trends in youth volunteering and the characteristics of young people participating in national volunteering in Luxembourg.

 Support to young volunteers